top of page

 Why You’ll Love This Lama Temple Tour

-✔ Lama Temple– Visit Beijing’s most important Tibetan Buddhist temple.
+✔ Lama Temple– Visit Beijing’s most important Tibetan Buddhist temple with a guide or at your own pace

 ✔ Authentic Hutong Flavors – Enjoy four carefully selected food stops serving true Beijing hutong dishes.